KDAB/hotspot/README.md

     <your application>
 ```

-Alternatively, you can use the off-CPU check box in hotspot's integrated record page.
+Alternatively, you can use the off-CPU check box in Hotspot's integrated record page.

 During the analysis, you can then switch between the "cycles" cost view for on-CPU data
 to the "off-CPU time" cost view for wait-time analysis.
 Often, you will want to change